What is a Marianist Parish?

 Bro.
 Bill has been a Marianist brother for 56 years.
 He taught, counseled, and coached in Marianist schools for forty years.
 When he retired from high school teaching, he moved to Cincinnati.
-He lives in the Parish Family Residence and has worked with Mercy Neighborhood Ministries as an Educational Specialist for the last eleven years.
+He lives in the Parish Rectory and has worked with Mercy Neighborhood Ministries as an Educational Specialist for the last eleven years.
 He likes to walk and enjoys reading.

 Brother Robert Politi, S.M.

 Bro.
 Bob was born in Cleveland, Ohio.
 He graduated from Holy Name High School, in 1959, where upon he entered the Society of Mary (Marianists).
 He made first vows in August, 1960.
 He graduated from the University of Dayton with a Bachelor’s degree in Education.